TBill06/mun-chat-bot/README.md

 * Flask
 * OpenAI API
 * Transfromers
+* py-BeautifulSoup
+* py-Pandas

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Key Features

-* Can answer any question about the university program regulations.
-(NOTE: the dataset included in the project is only for testing purposes and is only limited to Faculty of Science information.)
+* Can answer any question about the university program regulations like what courses to do, prerequisites, labs and etc.
+* NOTE: the dataset included in the project is only for testing purposes and is only limited to Faculty of Science information.
 * Web based user interface to interact with the application.
+* Fine tuning the results for faster and accurate results coming very soon!

 <!-- GETTING STARTED -->
 ## Getting Started